 Your competitors are almost certainly on the major social networks.
 And even in the extremely unlikely event that they aren’t, people are still probably talking about them on social media.
 You can monitor what other businesses are saying about themselves and what their customers are saying about them.

 To simplify the task of gathering this data, try a monitoring tool such as Hootsuite or Mention.
 These let you specify key phrases, then alert you whenever your designated phrases pop up online.
-So you can use them to monitor your own brand conversations as well as those about your competitors.
+So you can use them to monitor your own brand conversations as well as those of your competitors.

 Use The Right Tools